fenago/machine-learning-with-scikit-learn/Chapter05/Lab_5.md

 lasso_regression.score(X_test, y_test)
 ```

-The preceding code is similar to the `alpha`{.literal}optimization that
+The preceding code is similar to the `alpha`optimization that
 we implemented for the ridge regression.
 Here, we use the lasso
 regression model instead of the ridge regression model.

-In order to verify the results of the `GridSearchCV`{.literal}
+In order to verify the results of the `GridSearchCV`
 algorithm, we construct a plot between the accuracy scores and the value
-of `alpha`{.literal} for the training and test sets.
+of `alpha` for the training and test sets.
 This is shown in
 the following code:

 ```